driver1357/cellwise-clustering/README.md

 }

 ##################################
-# Trimmed k-means sobre XX
+# Trimmed k-means on XX

 library(tclust)
 for( i in 1:3){